Oyster House Park

 The Power of a Park to Revitalize a Community: The Oyster House Park Project

-This project in Seaford, DE is focused on solidifying the town as a vibrant gateway to the Chesapeake Bay that helps drive community revitalization.
-In partnership with the City of Seaford, we will be celebrating the completion of Phase 1 of the Oyster House Park in July 2021.
+Oyster House Park is a now a vibrant gateway to the Chesapeake Bay that will help drive community revitalization.
+In partnership with the City of Seaford, Chesapeake Conservancy and partners celebrated the completion of Phase 1 of the Oyster House Park in July 2021.

 The Oyster House Park master plan calls for four phases.
 The first phase includes $1.1 million in upgrades to stabilize the eroding shoreline, expands the Riverwalk alongside the Nanticoke River and adds new fishing nooks for the community.
 The first phase also adds new kayak and boat docks to enhance water access to downstream destinations and create a new performance deck to bring educational and cultural community programming alive on the waterfront.

 Additional phases of the multi-phase project Oyster House Park project will include an outdoor green amphitheater and classroom, native plant landscaping for pollinators, and an “oyster house” community facility to accommodate indoor educational and cultural programming at the water’s edge.
 This project will also be timed with extensive sewer upgrades which will help the surrounding community better service and attract local businesses and ensure this park boosts investments for Seaford’s long-term economic development and planning.
 Full completion of the project is slated for 2025 pending funding.

 The Perfect Place to Fall in Love with the Outdoors: